nickjbrowning/cscs-docs/docs/tools/uenv.md

 By default, uenv can be pulled by all users on a system, with no restrictions.

-Some uenv are not available to all users, for exampl the vasp  images are only available for users who have a VASP license, who are added to the vasp6  group once then have provided CSCS with a copy of their license.
+Some uenv are not available to all users, for example the `vasp` images are only available for users with a VASP license, who are added to the `vasp` group once then have provided CSCS with a copy of their license.

-To be able to pull such images, you first need to configure the token for that specific software.
-This step only needs to be performed once - once set up you will only need to perform it again if the token is changed, or if you need to use a different token for another uenv.
+To be able to pull such images a token that authorizes access must be provided.
+Tokens are created by CSCS, and stored on SCRATCH in a file that only users who have access to the software can read.

 !!! example  "using a token to access VASP"
     ```terminal